 - Use sites that have a licensed pharmacist to answer your questions.

-* Be aware that some illegal sites may not protect your personal information such as your name, social security number, credit card information, or medical history.
+*Be aware that some illegal sites may not protect your personal information, such as your name, social security number, credit card information, and medical history.
 Take your time to protect yourself by looking for the National Association of Boards of Pharmacy’s (NABP) Verified Pharmacy Practice Sites (VIPPS) Seal on the website.
 The seal indicates that it is a safe Internet pharmacy and meets state licensure requirements.

 If you or a loved one is dependent on recreational, prescription, and/or illicit drugs, consider treatment.
 Research shows that substance dependence is treatable.

 American Addiction Centers (AAC) is a leading addiction treatment provider and has trusted rehab programs across the country.
 Don’t wait to get the help you deserve.
 You can lead a healthy life that does not include using any type of drug.
 Please give us a call today free at to learn more about available recovery options and resources.
 We can help you find a program that will meet your needs.